ecfeed/ecfeed.java/README.md

 }
 ```

 To the generation method an additional parameter, i.e. 'TestHandle testHandle', must be added.
 The class contains an overloaded method 'addFeedback'.
-The required parameter denotes the result of the test, everything else is optional.
+The required argument denotes the result of the test, everything else is optional.

 ```java
 public String addFeedback(boolean status, int duration, String comment, Map<String, String> custom)